-Also worth noting is the "Powers of Attorney and Electronic Signature Certificates Management" procedure, which sets out the actions to ensure that responsibilities are given appropriately.
+Also, worth noting is the "Powers of Attorney and Electronic Signature Certificates Management" procedure, which sets out the actions to ensure that responsibilities are given appropriately.

-The organisational structure is available to all employees on the Intranet in the form of an organisational chart and is regularly updated.
-In addition, the specific rules and procedures detailing the related responsibilities are published on the Intranet, as stipulated in the "General Regulations for Rules and Process Management".
+The organisational structure is available to all employees on the corporate Intranet in the form of an organisational chart which is kept up to date.
+In addition, the updated versions, and specific rules and procedures detailing the related responsibilities are published on the Intranet, as stipulated in the "General Regulations for Rules and Process Management".

-· Code of conduct, approving body, dissemination and instruction, principles and values covered (stating whether it makes specific reference to record keeping and financial reporting), body in charge of investigating breaches and proposing corrective or disciplinary actions:
+Code of conduct, approving body, dissemination and instruction, principles and values covered (stating whether it makes specific reference to record keeping and financial reporting), body in charge of investigating breaches and proposing corrective or disciplinary actions:

-The following documents are available to all employees as part of the Group's Sustainability and Good Governance Policy and other corporate policies: Enagás Group Code of Ethics The "Enagás Group Code of Ethics" was approved in 2008 and revised in 2012 and 2014.
-The current version in force was approved by the Company's Board of Directors at its meeting held on December 16, 2019.
-It is available on the external website and Intranet, and aims to formalise "[...] the Enagás' ethics and compliance model and is developed through policies, standards, processes and controls [...]".
-"The Code of Ethics reflects Enagás' ethical culture and sets out the guidelines that determine the behaviour of its employees, managers and directors and of third parties that have connections with the group.
+Enagás Group Code of Ethics:

+Enagás has the "Enagás Group Code of Ethics", which was approved in 2008 and revised in 2012, 2014 and 2023.
+The version currently in force was approved by the Company's Board of Directors (in accordance with article 5.A)12 of its Rules and Regulations of the Organisation and Functioning of the Board of Directors) at its meeting of December 18, 2023, is available on the corporate website and on the Intranet and is intended to formalise "[...] the Enagás ethics and compliance model and is developed through policies, standards, processes and controls [...]".
+In addition, the Code of Ethics "reflects Enagás' ethical culture and sets out the guidelines that determine the behaviour of its employees, senior managers and directors and of third parties that have connections with the group".